Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Path Through More Enchanted Forest on day eight of the Camino InglésPath Through More Enchanted Forest

-Walk through more gorgeous forest and come to the Café Bar Hotel Castro in about 1/4 kilometer after the turn and at 8.66 kilometers into the day.
-You are also at the top of the second climb of the day.
+Walk through more gorgeous forest and come to the Café Bar Hotel Castro after about 1/4 kilometer after the turn and at 8.66 kilometers into the day.
+You are now also at the top of the second climb of the day.

 You can get a room for 20% off by showing your credential, get a buffet breakfast, bocadillos and whatever else is on the menu.
 We decided to have a stop at this approximate halfway point into our day eight on the English Way.
 We decided to sit indoors, since it was already a hot day, but they have lovely outdoor seating as you can see.